abhisheekdatascientist/Census_Income_project/README.md

 download dataset or diractly connect with this drive

-## using Box plot to remove outlayers
+## Using Box plot to remove outlayers

 ## Encode the categorical data
 using from sklearn.preprocessing import LabelEncoder